Newspaper Page Text

 that he murdered his 70-year-old

 mother-in-law.
-Mrs. Betty Floyd,
+Mrs. Betty Floyd.

 Saturday night.

-Mrs. Flovd was hot from ambush
+Mrs. Floyd was hot from ambush

 as she stepped into the opening of